General Contractors: An Overview

 - Responding to delays, emergencies, and other setbacks

-- Interactions with lawyers, government officials, and city inspectors to ensure regulations and permitting requirements are met
+- Interacting with lawyers, government officials, and city inspectors to ensure the team is meeting the requirements for regulations and permits.

 - Hiring and scheduling trade laborers